LiamKula/LiamKula.github.io/projects/Rougelike.md

 <h2 id="introduction">Direction of the game:</h2>
 This projects goal was to be able to be able to make a game in Unreal Engine 5.
 There are a couple of inspirations that can be notice if you play the game.
 The dialogue system is based off of Animal Crossing's dialogue where each letter makes a different vocal sound.
 Another fun fact is when the player makes a successful parry or block you can hear a big metal clang that is from the anime Berserk.

+<h2 id="introduction">What I learned:</h2>
+I learned a lot of things from this project, understanding Unreal Engine 5's Blueprint Editor, how to write code for video game combat, and lastly how create a dialogue system for a video game.
+All of these experiences will help me later down the line creating better and more ploished video game experiences.

 <h2 id="introduction">Screenshots:</h2>
 <pre>
 <h3 id="introduction">Dialogue System</h3>